jkrosby51/CircuitPython/README.md

 N/A

 ### Reflection
-Challenges with updates made it difficult to complete the assignment at first but when that was fixed it was easy.
+Once the Metro was fully updated and the correct libraries were found, this assignment was easy.

 ## CircuitPython_Servo